 Events Manager is a viral plugin among WordPress lovers.
 It has a 4.3 rating with 100,000+ active websites.
-The functionality is the same - you can add individual events and post, showcase event location and display event holder information.
+The functionality is the same - you can add individual events and posts, showcase event location, and display event holder information.
 But we must say, it is rich in features, and most of them are free.

 For example, with the free version, available on WordPress.org, you get: